The North BerwickGolf Club

 |1925||Club purchases its first tractor.|

-45 acres of last leased from Colonel Grant to house the current 9th and 10th holes.
+45 acres of land leased from Colonel Grant to house the current 9th and 10th holes.

 |1932||On 1st August the centenary of The North Berwick Golf Club is celebrated in The New North Berwick Golf Club Clubhouse (the New Clubhouse).|